JacobChalk/TIM/feature_extractors/auditory_slowfast/README.md

 ### Necessary files before extracting Perception Test features

 - audio files you downloaded from previous step
-- checkpoint file for Auditory SlowFast pretrained with VGGSound
+- checkpoint file for Auditory SlowFast pretrained with EPIC-SOUNDS
 - yaml file for model / data configuration
 - pickle file that has start and end time stamp for frame-level features